cbass-d/bpfimp/README.md

   -i, --iface   interface to attach XDP to (default: wlan0) -c, --config  path to bpfimp.toml (default: ./bpfimp.toml)

-bpfimp inspect
+bpfimp inspect [--json]
+bpfimp watch   [--json]
 ```

 - **`run`** loads and attaches the XDP program, then watches the config file
   and reconciles the allow/block lists on every save.
+- **`inspect`** dumps a snapshot of the current state — allowed-peer reputation
+  scores and tokens, blocked-IP hit counts, per-IP packet totals, and the set
+  of auto-tracked unknown IPs.
+Pass `--json` for machine-readable output.
+It
-- **`inspect`** reads the pinned maps under `/sys/fs/bpf/bpfimp/` and prints the
+  reads the pinned policy maps *and* the live telemetry maps, so it **requires a
-  current allowed-peer reputation scores and blocked-IP hit counts.
-It does not
-  load or attach the program, so it works whether or not `run` is active (as
-  long as the pins exist from a prior `run`).
+  running `bpfimp run` instance** (it exits with "bpfimp does not appear to be
+  running" otherwise).
+- **`watch`** tails a live feed of drop events streamed from the `EVENTS` ring
+  buffer of a running instance, printing one record per drop. `--json` emits
+  newline-delimited JSON (JSONL), suitable for piping into `jq` or a log
+  shipper; without it, a short human-readable line per event.
+A ring buffer is
+  single-consumer, so run one `watch` at a time.

 `RUST_LOG=info` (or `debug`/`trace`) controls log verbosity.